Next Start

 If the oil is not changed regularly, these contaminants can have a negative impact on your vehicle’s overall performance and efficiency.
 In addition to changing your oil when recommended, it’s important to keep up with regular vehicle maintenance and use a quality motor oil, such as one from Pennzoil.

 So how often should you change your oil?
-Typically, it’s best to change your vehicle’s oil every 3-5,000 miles or your manufacturer’s recommendation.
+Typically, it’s best to change your vehicle’s oil every 3,000 to 5,000 miles or your manufacturer’s recommendation.
 However, this is all dependent on factors such as your vehicle’s age, driving conditions and the type of oil you use.

 Fortunately, many modern-day cars have engine oil indicators and will provide you with a warning signal on your dashboard when your oil is low or when to change the oil.
 Many dealerships or service centers will also put a sticker on your window with the date you will need your next oil change.